gohugoio/hugo/content/en/templates/internal.md

 ### Configure Disqus

-To use Hugo's Disqus template, you first need to set a single value in your site's `config.toml` or `config.yml`:
+To use Hugo's Disqus template, you first need to set a single configuration value:

 {{< code-toggle file="config" >}}
 disqusShortname = "yourdiscussshortname"